How Hedging Futures Is Used to Control Commodity Prices

 Futures exchanges offer contracts on commodities.
 These contracts offer producers and consumers alike a mechanism, a futures contract, with which to hedge future production or consumption.
-Futures contracts trade for different time periods -- therefore, producers and consumers can choose hedges that closely reflect their individual risks.
+Futures contracts trade for different time periods, therefore, producers and consumers can choose hedges that closely reflect their risks.

 Additionally, futures contracts are liquid instruments.
-Aside from producers and consumers -- speculators, traders, investors and other market participants utilize these markets.
-The exchanges also offer clearing; this means that the clearinghouse becomes the transaction partner of a trade.
+Aside from producers and consumers, speculators, traders, investors, and other market participants utilize these markets.
+The exchanges also offer clearing.
+Clearing means that the clearing house becomes the transaction partner of a trade.
 This removes credit risk.
 The exchange requires those who hold long and short positions to post margin, which is a performance bond.

 Producers or consumers of commodities, who do not wish to assume the risk of price fluctuations, can reduce their total risk by hedging their cash positions in the futures markets.
 To hedge, it is necessary to take a futures position of approximately the same size, but opposite in price direction, from the cash or physical position.
 Therefore, a producer who is naturally long a commodity hedge by selling futures contracts.